 Having interesting things to read at home is a great way to keep kids motivated.
 Below are a few questions to ask yourself about your home library.
 Some simple changes on your part can help you create an amazing home library, and help your child develop an early love of reading!

 How do you create a classroom library that is both organized and enticing to young readers?
-Here a teacher illustrates how she set up a classroom library.
+Here a teacher illustrates how she set up her classroom library.
 She provides tips on acquiring books and materials, organizing the shelves, creating labels, and making it cozy.

 Children are full of questions about the world around them, and summer is a perfect time to tap into your child's interests.
 Here are some ways to start a journey of discovery together.

 Are your students drowning in information, misinformation and downright bunk?
 Are information literacy skills tested in your state?
 Teaching information literacy skills has never been more important.
 But it's easier said than done.
 As teacher-librarians, how do we teach those critical, all-important information literacy skills in ways that capture and hold student interest?

 Interesting experiences give kids a broader framework for new information they might encounter in books, and when kids have lots of experiences to draw on, they have a better chance of making a connection with what they read!
 Help your child build background knowledge this summer with these activities.